maincold2/Compact-3DGS/README.md

 ## Update

 #### Aug.
 2024
 - We added another post-processing technique: sorting Gaussians in morton order like in [Compressed 3DGS](https://github.com/graphdeco-inria/gaussian-splatting).
-With --comp option, we can achieve a further 10% compression.
+With --comp and --store_npz options, we can achieve a further 10% compression (the size of point_cloud_pp.npz file).
 - We extended the compact 3D Gaussian splatting for dynamic scene representation.

 Please check out our [extended paper](https://arxiv.org/abs/2408.03822) and [codes for dynamic scenes](https://github.com/maincold2/Dynamic_C3DGS).